FengLongHan/DTCG/README.md

 Or train the supervised baseline via configs in `./configs/rotated_fcos/`.

 ## Data preparation
 Firstly, you need to divide the labelled data from the unlabelled data.
-After split, the data folder should be organized as follows, we further need to create empty annotations files for unlabeled data via tools/data/dota/create_empty_annfiles.py
+After split, the data folder should be organized as follows, we further need to create empty annotations files for unlabeled data.
 ```
 split_ss_data
 ├── train